AmrEmad1/Formula-1-Case/README.md

 # 🏎️ Formula 1 Racing — Exploratory Data Analysis

-A clean, beginner-friendly data analysis project built with Python.
+A Data analysis project built with Python.
 Answers 7 business questions about Formula 1 racing using real data from 1950 to 2026.

 ---